Support services for prostitution/survival sex

 The typical buyer of sex is usually a man in a relationship.
 Many believe buying sex is not “cheating” and are repeat buyers.

-Women on-street may also have “boyfriends” or “pimps,” who coerce them into selling sex to repay debts or fund drugs/alcohol.
+Women on-street and off street may also have “boyfriends” or “pimps,” who coerce them into selling sex to repay debts or fund drugs/alcohol.
 Abuse can be physical, emotional, or financial.

 Tower Hamlets Police carry out regular operations against buyers of sex.
 You can help:

-- Note registration numbers of vehicles being used to solicit people involved in prostitution.
+- Note registration numbers of vehicles being used to solicit people involved in survival sex

-- Report specific times, areas, or buildings used for prostitution or survival sex.
+- Report specific times, areas, or buildings used for those involved in survival sex.

 Contact the police with as much detail as you can.